MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 When you're ready to start protecting your organization's data by using sensitivity labels:

 1. **Create the labels.** Create and name your sensitivity labels according to your organization's classification taxonomy for different sensitivity levels of content.
 For more information on developing a classification taxonomy, see the [Data Classification and Sensitivity Label Taxonomy white paper](https://aka.ms/dataclassificationwhitepaper).
 2. **Define what each label can do.** Configure the protection settings you want associated with each label.
-For example, you might want lower sensitivity content (such as a "General" label) to have just a header or footer applied, while higher sensitivity content (such as a "Confidential" label) should have a watermark, encryption, and endpoint protection applied.
+For example, you might want lower sensitivity content (such as a "General" label) to have just a header or footer applied, while higher sensitivity content (such as a "Confidential" label) should have a watermark and have encryption enabled.
 3. **Publish the labels.** After your sensitivity labels are configured, publish them by using a label policy.
 Decide which users and groups should have the labels and what policy settings to use.
 A single label is reusable — you define it once, and then you can include it in several label policies assigned to different users.

-The basic flow for deploying and applying sensitivity labels is: When you have published sensitivity labels from the Microsoft 365 compliance center, they start to appear in [Office apps](../compliance/sensitivity-labels-office-apps.md) for users to classify and protect data as it's created or edited.
+Once you publish sensitivity labels from the Microsoft 365 compliance center, they start to appear in [Office apps](../compliance/sensitivity-labels-office-apps.md) for users to classify and protect data as it's created or edited.

 ![Sensitivity label deployment flow in Microsoft 365](../media/information-protection-deploy-protect-information/information-protection-deploy-protect-information-label-flow.png)